 - 55. One day and I ran away when we were on the three mile walk.
 I just started to run and I followed him.
 My intention was to go to my grandmother who lived in Yorkshire but I was caught the following day.
 I ran away three times in total.
-This was because of the situation with - 56.
+This was because of the situation with LLY more than a started to run and the situation with LLY more than a started to run and the situation with LLY more than a started to run a started to run and I followed him. - 56.
 The first time we ran away we were taken to Forfar Sheriff Court and I was sent back to the training school at Rossie Farm.
-The second time I ran away with State State S - 57.
+The second time I ran away with second and I was away for up to five days.
+I stayed in my mate's, second Auntie second shouse because he was on the run too.
+He had been out for ages.
+Second was a bad area but the people stuck together and he could go to any house and people would put him up. - 57.
 At midnight on the dot every night the night watchman would go to the closed block and give the staff there a hand to let the boys all out to go to the toilet.
 You had a thirty minute window and that was when the staff and I ran away.
 We knew we could get away by the time the night watchman came back. - 58.
 Some boys that went on the run didn't get taken to the closed block when they were caught.
-They just got put in the cells in the training school for a day or two and then they would go into the second set strapped but for me it was different.
+They just got put in the cells in the training school for a day or two and then they would go into LLY is office and get strapped but for me it was different.
 I was kept in the closed block.

-- 59. Once, Constituted and I tried to get out of the closed block.
+- 59. Once, Control and I tried to get out of the closed block.
 We barricaded ourselves into the dormitory and we tried to get out of a window.
 We hit the bars of the windows but we couldn't get out.
 The staff had us seen by a psychiatrist.
-He gave us something to take and Mr who was in charge of the closed block asked the doctor what it was.
+He gave us something to take and Mr CH who was in charge of the closed block asked the doctor what it was.
 The next thing I remember was being back in the cells but I can't remember how I got there.
 I was given this drug two or three times by this doctor.
 We called it liquid cosh and I now know it was Largactil.
 It just knocked you out.
 The second time I got it I was in the cells and then I was put back to the training school. - 60.
-Example 2 in front of Example 2 at the window because he loved playing football and Example 2 stopped him going out into the small yard.
-His wounds were stitched in Rossie Farm. - 61.
+In the second seco - 61.
 Rossie Farm and he didn't come back.
 The next time I saw him was in Polmont.
 After that he was certified to Carstairs.
 He then was in Murray Royal in Perth.
 He walked out of it and took his own life.
 I put that down to what happened to him at Rossie Farm.